Available as tablets or capsules.

 Is the liquid medicine sugar free?

-Yes Safe for people with diabetes.
-Check specials manufacturers information
+Yes - Check specials manufacturers information

 Licensed for administration via enteral tube